 November 25 through January 21, 2018

-This exhibition of works from the MMFA permanent collection will feature works that are substantially created from handmade paper using the traditional technique of pressing fibers from organic sources like wood, grass, or cotton and pressing them into flexible sheets.
+This exhibition of works from the Museum permanent collection will feature works that are substantially created from handmade paper using the traditional technique of pressing fibers from organic sources like wood, grass, or cotton and pressing them into flexible sheets.
 Twentieth-century artists using paper as supports for paintings and prints, along with others using the material for construction purposes will be included.

 Organized by the Montgomery Museum of Fine Arts, Montgomery, Alabama.